Tushar-022/EcommerceStore/README.md

+I apologize for the oversight.
+Let's organize the content accordingly.

-# E-Commerce App with Flutter
+# TK-Commerce  with Flutter

-## Overview
+## How to Install

-This project is an E-commerce application built with Flutter, providing features for both login/registration and shopping functionalities.
-It includes a professional app configuration, comprehensive UI/UX design, and backend integration with Firebase.
-Below are the detailed descriptions of the app configurations, design elements, and backend functionalities.
+To install the app, use the following APK link: [Download APK](https://drive.google.com/file/d/1qDdYNMYKfNq1yAnhmhq-6Al7QqQRTOap/view?usp=sharing)

-## App Configurations
+## Features

 ### Professional App Configurations
 - Create a new Flutter project and set up a professional folder structure to ensure maintainability and scalability.